How to Choose the Best Hair Loss Treatments and Medications

 Medical conditions and life stressors

 Our chances of developing health conditions like heart disease, cancer, and malnutrition increase with age.
-Both the conditions themselves—and some of their treatments—can make us lose our hair.
+Both the conditions themselves and some of their treatments can cause us to lose our hair.

 If you’re shedding more strands than seems normal, talk to your doctor.
 It could be due to one of the following: